 The purpose of Birth to 5 Matters is to support the implementation of the revised Early Years Foundation Stage (EYFS) framework in a pedagogically sound, principled and research-based way.
 The revised EYFS will be statutory to all early years settings in England from September 2021.

-Oh – and don’t miss the chance to attend the Kinderly webinar on this topic with Project Lead, Nancy Stewart.
-More info: https://kinderly.co.uk/event/birth-to-5-matters-what-does-it-mean-for-you/
+Oh – and don’t miss the recording of the Kinderly webinar on this topic with Project Lead, Nancy Stewart – all you need to do is to become a Kinderly Learn member to access all of our EYFS-related webinars.

 The rationale for developing Birth to 5 Matters was born out of the key messages received from two research-based enquiries: